shopware5/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 <strong>Important</strong>: To make these changes visible, you have to uncomment the elements in the <code>app.js</code> file.
 </div>

-The `Shopware.listing.InfoPanel` extension creates a display element for each feld of the model which contains the raw data.
+The `Shopware.listing.InfoPanel` extension creates a display element for each field of the model which contains the raw data.

 ### Configuration Options

-Inside of the `configure()` method, you have the control of in which way and in which order a field is displayed.
+Inside of the `configure()` method, you can control in which way and in which order a field is displayed.
 Use the `fields` option like in the `Shopware.grid.Panel` or the form fields in the `Shopware.model.Container`:

 ```php
 Ext.define('Shopware.apps.SwagProduct.view.list.extensions.Info', {